A Science-Based Guide for Parents and Teachers

 These decodable Dolch sight-word stories, organized by grade, are available as an editable Word document.

-Have students illustrate sections
+- Have students illustrate sections

-Use for guided or independent practice
+- Use for guided or independent practice

-Reread daily for fluency
+- Reread daily for fluency

-- Here are even more sight word stories.
+- Here are even more sight word stories

 9. Spelling the Dolch Sight Words

 Many Dolch words have irregular spellings, making them difficult to sound out fully.
+This is where the heart word method comes in.

 10. What Are Heart Words?